hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 If you need help setting the Ambari admin password,

 - for HDP, reference **Admin Password Reset** in [Learning the Ropes of HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
-- for HDF, reference **Admin Password Reset** in [Learning the Ropes of HDF Sandbox](https://hortonworks.com/tutorial/getting-started-with-cdf-sandbox/)
+- for HDF, reference **Admin Password Reset** in [Learning the Ropes of CDF Sandbox](https://hortonworks.com/tutorial/getting-started-with-cdf-sandbox/)

 **Started up all required services for "HDF" and "HDP"**